rust-lang/rust-wiki-backup/Note-git-workflow.md

 $ git push origin mybranch
 ```

-4. Make a pull request to Graydon.
+4. Make a pull request to Mozilla.
 In the meantime, you can create a new branch and do something else.

-5. After Graydon integrates your stuff, pull his master branch into your local repo:
+5. After Mozilla integrates your stuff, pull that master branch into your local repo:
 ```
 $ git checkout master
-$ git fetch graydon
+$ git fetch mozilla
-$ git merge graydon/master
+$ git merge mozilla/master
 ```

 6. Verify that master contains your changes, then delete 'mybranch' from both local and remote repos: